 The control is especially annoying, but not for the reason you think.
 I don’t mind BMS Factory’s press-and-hold technology.
 But when a vibrator relies on one button, you’d think they’d make it easier to press.
 It’s stiffer than the Sassy’s button, only exacerbated by the travel lock turning on automatically after a period of inactive use.

 To undo the travel lock, you have to press the button three times, then push again to turn the vibrations on.
 I’m irrationally peeved about this because I don’t know exactly how long the timer goes before the travel lock turns on.
 And when masturbating, every little inconvenience adds up.

-If you’re deciding between a Pillow Talk Racy and Pillow Talk Sassy, then HECK YES, PLEEAAASE get the Sassy.
+If you’re deciding between a Pillow Talk Racy and Pillow Talk Sassy, then HECK YES, I’d steer you towards the Sassy.
 It’s more rumbly than the Racy, more filling against the G-spot, and easier to aim, for a mere $8 more than the Racy.
-I use the Pillow Talk Sassy the most often out of all the cordless vibrators I have.
+At the time, I used the Pillow Talk Sassy the most often out of all the cordless vibrators I had.

 3 Revive Luscious by Blush Novelties